Cover Image

 The S4 has a varied service history with the first owner having it serviced at dealers at the required intervals.
 When I first took ownership I serviced it myself each year and carried out other essential maintenance such as brake pads, shock absorbers etc as it is a relatively easy car to work on.
 I also used Roger Evans at Peak Alfa for tasks that I did not want to take on.
 The owner I sold it to had it serviced at Alfaworkshop each year even though the mileage was low.
 Now I have it back I will continue to carry out general servicing myself as I do enjoy working on it.
 Since coming back it’s had a new radiator temperature sensor, a thermostat and a throttle position sensor (to solve erratic idling).

 The biggest issue I once had was a non-starter, I had tried everything to trace the fault, including all ignition and fuel checks with no luck.
-I came across an S4 expert in Germany on an Alfa forum and he suggested the relay which operates the ECU.
+It was suggested by an S4 expert on an Alfa forum that the relay which operates the ECU could be at fault.
 This relay is unusual in that it contains a diode to prevent unwanted electrical feedback into the ECU which can cause damage.
-He was kind enough to send me a spare he had for me to try on the understanding that I would send it back.
-I put the relay in and yes, he was correct; it fired up first time!
-I sent the relay back and had to find a replacement.

-Fortunately a long standing Alfa dealer in the UK had two in stock and I took both.
-The OEM Bosch relay is no longer in production and is virtually impossible to find, however, I have found that a relay fitted to a Land Rover, part number AFU2913L is the same type of relay and works a treat.
+Fortunately a long standing Alfa dealer in the UK had two relays in stock and I took both!
+I put a new relay in and it fired up first time!
+As it turned out, after opening up the faulty relay, a hair thin wire to the coil had broken.
+The OEM Bosch relay is no longer in production and is now virtually impossible to find, however, I have also found that a relay fitted to a Land Rover, part number AFU2913L is the same type of relay.

 Since owing the S4, apart from usual maintenance and replacement of ‘service’ parts, I have carried out the following: